emergencelabs/related-list-editor/README.md

   - recordTypeId : String
     - The Child Object record Type Id? !!what is this used for? creating?!!
     - !!begs a good question about child record type creation issues!!
+  - requiredFields : Array<Object>
+    - The child object info includes the list of all child object fields and this is a filtered list of all fields that are 'required' and 'creatable'.
+The assumption is that if a field is 'required' but not 'creatable' then it is a system-level field.
   - iconName : String
     - A string matching the format expected by the `lightning-icon` base component
     - Discussed in [Component Ref?](#replace-me) and [Icon Service](#Icon-Service)